 Basement excavations are becoming increasingly popular, according to our Party Wall Surveyor Surrey Team.
 Living spaces are generally becoming smaller.
 People are today taking advantage of basements.
-Excavations are now very common.
-This provides additional living space, also possibly increasing house values.
-More innovative ideas are being used for basements.
-This is to get the best out of the space.
+Excavations are now very common; this provides additional living space, also possibly increasing house values.
+More innovative ideas are being used for basements to get the best out of the area.

 If you are thinking of undertaking basement works, please contact our Party Wall Surveyor Surrey Team.
 We can provide all the help you need with this matter.